 3. Add a cup of white vinegar to your cold water rinse.
 The vinegar will help seal the dye within the fabric so that they won’t continue to bleed.
 At the very minimum, the added vinegar should at least lesson the amount in which the indigo dye bleeds and stains other fabrics.
 You can also try soaking your jeans in a mix of cold water and vinegar if you are hand washing your jeans.
 Hand washing is highly advisable if you are concerned about your jeans retaining their shape.

-4. You may want to put your jeans through several cold wash cycle before you wear them for the first time.
+4. You may want to put your jeans through several cold wash cycles before you wear them for the first time.
 Remember to turn your jeans inside out each time and to wash them alone so that the dye does not transfer to your other clothing.
 To help retain the shape of your denim, do not put them in the dryer.
 Instead, hang your jeans out to air dry.

 5. If your jeans are still bleeding a lot after trying these steps, you can try soaking your jeans in cold water and vinegar overnight.
 Fill up your bathtub with some cold water and add a cup of household white vinegar.
 In the morning, you can run your jeans through a plain cold water wash.
 When finished, hang to dry.